Skip to main content

 • Investor approaches to positioning in bank SRT: risk appetite, attachment points and portfolio construction

-• Structure, transparency and consistency: what capital markets investors are looking for in order to increase allocations and scale
+• Structure, transparency, liquidity and consistency: what capital markets investors are looking for in order to increase allocations and scale

 17:00